Learn what this magical ingredient does in baking and what buttermilk substitutes you can use in a pinch!

 Homemade Buttermilk Substitutes

 For most of these substitutes, I’m providing instructions for replacing 1 cup of store bought buttermilk.
-If you need a different amount, simply scale accordingly.
+If you need a different amount, simply scale accordingly to make your own buttermilk substitute.

 Dairy buttermilk replacements